TabPFN Extensions for Interpretable Geotechnical Modelling: Discussion

-\paragraph{Embedding-based interpretability.} The cosine-similarity heatmap (Figure~\ref{fig:embedding_heatmap}) reveals that TabPFN organises samples by soil type in its internal representation space, even though no explicit soil-type label is used during the classification inference.
-This supports the use of embedding analysis as a data-quality check: new borehole samples that do not cluster with established soil types may warrant additional investigation.
+\paragraph{Embedding-based interpretability.} The cosine-similarity heatmap (Figure~\ref{fig:embedding_heatmap}) shows label-consistent grouping in the controlled Clay/Sand example, despite no explicit soil-type supervision at the embedding level.
+This supports embedding inspection as a useful visual diagnostic in this example; its use as a data-quality check for real borehole records remains a validation target for future work.

-\paragraph{Posterior uncertainty.} The full posterior distributions obtained via TabPFN's quantised output (Figure~\ref{fig:violin}) provide uncertainty estimates that are immediately usable in reliability-based design.
-Unlike point-estimate regressors, this approach quantifies prediction confidence sample-by-sample, enabling engineers to flag highly uncertain predictions for follow-up testing.
-Notably, $C_\mathrm{v}$---which has high intrinsic variability and is difficult to measure reliably---exhibits the broadest posteriors, while $C_\mathrm{c}$ and ${\sigma'}_\mathrm{p}$ show comparatively narrow distributions; this ordering is physically reasonable and suggests that the model's uncertainty estimates reflect true parameter predictability rather than arbitrary numerical dispersion.
+\paragraph{Posterior uncertainty.} The full posterior distributions obtained via TabPFN's quantised output (Figure~\ref{fig:violin}) provide sample-specific uncertainty information that can be propagated into the illustrative reliability calculation of Section~\ref{sec:rbd}.
+Unlike point-estimate regressors, this output can flag samples for which the prediction distribution is broad.
+In this benchmark, $C_\mathrm{v}$---which is highly variable and difficult to measure reliably---exhibits the broadest posteriors, while $C_\mathrm{c}$ and ${\sigma'}_\mathrm{p}$ show comparatively narrow distributions; this ordering is consistent with parameter-specific predictability.

+\paragraph{Proxy decomposition of predictive uncertainty.} The $\kappa$-sweep decomposition (Section~\ref{sec:rbd:proxy}; Figure~\ref{fig:uncertainty_proxy_decomp}) supports two conclusions that are robust across $\kappa$ and the five mechanical targets.
+First, under the present in-context inference scheme, the single-class proxy total is dominated by the within-posterior predictive component---which we do not identify with the soil's aleatory variability \citep{Hullermeier2021}---rather than by multi-seed run-to-run variability; the context-perturbation terms exceed the multi-seed baseline but remain substantially smaller than the within-posterior component.
+Second, row-level subsampling without replacement (WOR) is consistently the smallest of the three context probes at matched $\kappa$, while the WR-vs-holdout ordering is mechanism- and $\kappa$-dependent, consistent with a trade-off between duplicate-weighting in WR and borehole-level coverage loss in holdout.